Engine International Air Pollution Prevention (EIAPP) certificates and Technical Files

-From 1 January 2023, engine suppliers and anyone who carries out a major conversion on a marine diesel engine will be required to provide an EIAPP certificate (and supporting Technical File) for each marine diesel engine with a power output above 130kW sold for installation on:
+As of 1 January 2023, engine suppliers and anyone who carries out a major conversion on a marine diesel engine is required to provide an EIAPP certificate (and supporting Technical File) for each marine diesel engine with a power output above 130kW sold for installation on:

 - domestic Australian vessels; or